iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 This diagram shows the different requests and what they contain.

 > Note: *"STA" stands for Station, and "AP" for Access Point*
+> The device is actually the station and the access point is the network node handling authentication

 ## First Request
 Firstly, the AP sends a nonce, which is a large random integer.